Paraconsistent logic: Criticism

-In his book "In Contradiction", which argues in favor of paraconsistent dialetheism, Graham Priest admits to metatheoretic difficulties: "Is there a metatheory for paraconsistent logics that is acceptable in paraconsistent terms?
+In his book "In Contradiction", which argues in favor of paraconsistent dialetheism, Graham Priest admits to metatheoretic difficulties: "Is there a metatheory for dialetheist logics that is acceptable in paraconsistent terms?
 The answer to this question is not at all obvious."

 Littmann and Keith Simmons argued that dialetheist theory is unintelligible: "Once we realize that the theory includes not only the statement '(L) is both true and false' but also the statement '(L) isn't both true and false' we may feel at a loss."

 Some philosophers have argued against dialetheism on the grounds that the counterintuitiveness of giving up any of the three principles above outweighs any counterintuitiveness that the principle of explosion might have.

 Others, such as David Lewis, have objected to paraconsistent logic on the ground that it is simply impossible for a statement and its negation to be jointly true.
 A related objection is that "negation" in paraconsistent logic is not really negation; it is merely a subcontrary-forming operator.
+(Note: See Slater (1995), Béziau (2000).)